 Present your eight day conservation licenses and we will credit the cost of your licenses toward your one booking week or more of lodging.

 Our rental boats are 16 ft.
-Lund SSV's with electric start 30 Hp Yamaha motors.
-They come with two swivel seats with backs, landing net, bait bucket, two 5-gallon gas tanks, safety kit, life vests, two paddles and a cooler with ice to keep your catch ice cold and fresh.
+Lund SSV's equipped with electric start 30 Hp Yamaha motors, 55Lb thrust electric trolling motor and Fish locator/GPS combo unit.
+They also come with two swivel seats with back rest, landing net, bait bucket, two 5-gallon gas tanks, safety kit, life vests, two paddles and a cooler with ice to keep your catch ice cold and fresh.
 They are very roomy, comfortable and reliable.
 Boats are gassed and iced every morning, all you need to do is get in and go fish.
 2 people min., 3 people max.

 A Walleye's main source of bait is minnows.
 The use of leeches and crawlers is sporadic throughout the season.
 When fishing Caribou Lake, always have a variety of bait and lures.
 Early season you can find them by the numerous inlets and outlets, back bays, channels and along the rocky shoreline.
 Trolling stick baits or popping a jig tipped with a minnow along the bottom will produce a 16-18 inch delicacy.
 Have your camera ready in case it’s 28+ inches or the rare Blue Walleye.